-The effects of global climate change create financial, operational, and reputational risks to Mattel's business, both directly and indirectly.
-There is a general consensus that greenhouse gas ("GHG") emissions are linked to global climate change, and that these emissions must be reduced dramatically to avert the worst effects of climate change.
-Mattel's operations may be vulnerable to the adverse effects of climate change, which are predicted to increase the frequency and severity of weather events and other natural cycles such as wildfires, heatwaves, floods, and droughts.
-The effects of climate change may cause disruptions in Mattel's operations, including its supply chain and the productivity of its third-party manufacturers, increase Mattel's production costs, impose capacity restraints, and impact the types of products that consumers purchase, all of which may cause Mattel to suffer losses and additional costs to maintain or resume operations.
-Mattel may be subject to decreased availability or less favorable pricing for certain commodities that are necessary for Mattel's products.
+Mattel's business is susceptible to financial, operational, and reputational risks associated with the effects of global climate change.
+Mattel's operations may be vulnerable to the adverse effects of climate change, which are predicted to increase the frequency and severity of weather events and other natural cycles such as wildfires, heatwaves, storms, floods, and droughts.
+The effects of climate change may cause disruptions to Mattel's operations, including by disrupting its supply chain and the productivity of its third-party manufacturers, increasing Mattel's production costs, imposing capacity restraints, and impacting the types of products that consumers purchase, all of which may cause Mattel to suffer losses and additional costs to maintain or resume operations.
+Mattel may also be subject to decreased availability or less favorable pricing for certain commodities that are necessary for Mattel's products.